Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: The Lost and Found (LF) Model

 \subsection{Conceptual Framework}

-The analysis presented in Section~\ref{sec:traditional} shows that the traditional enclosed-mass approximation introduces a geometric bias when applied to disk systems.
-This bias arises because mass elements located outside the observer's radius do not generally cancel in flattened geometries.
+The analysis presented in Section~\ref{sec:traditional} illustrates that enclosed-mass descriptions provide only an approximate representation of disk geometries.
+In flattened geometries, mass elements located outside the observer's radius do not generally cancel and can therefore contribute to the gravitational field.

 Motivated by this observation, we introduce the \textit{Lost and Found} (LF) model.
 The model combines a geometrically consistent evaluation of the gravitational field through full-disk integration with a two-component parametrization of the disk surface density, allowing both the global disk contribution and the radial mass structure to be treated self-consistently.